Azure/kubernetes-hackfest/labs/windows/labs/create-aks-cluster/README.md

    kubectl get ns
    ```

-3. Assign CPU, memory and storage limits to namespaces
+3. Assign CPU, memory and storage limits to namespaces.
+You should take a minute to explore each of the files below.
+In particular pay attention to the resources section.
+Also note that since we're in a hybrid Linux/Windows cluster we will need to use a 'NodeSelector' to make sure we're deploying Linux containers to Linux nodes.

    ```bash
    # Create namespace limits